Portuguese India Armadas: Outward voyage

-Nonetheless, if it had time, or got into trouble for some reason, the stopping choice was Malindi.
-A Portuguese ally from the earliest trip of Vasco da Gama in 1498, Malindi could usually be counted on to give a warm reception and had plenty of supplies.
+Nonetheless, if the armada had time, or got into trouble for some reason, the stopping choice was Malindi.
+A Portuguese ally since the earliest trip of Vasco da Gama in 1498, Malindi could usually be counted on to give a warm reception and had plenty of supplies.
 Unlike most other Swahili towns, Malindi was on the mainland and had an ample hinterlands with fertile cultivated fields, including groves of oranges and lemons (critical to combat scurvy).
-The problem was that Malindi didn't really have a suitable harbor.
-Although waters were kept calm by an offshore reef, the anchorage area was littered with shoals.
+However, it had a poor harbor; although waters were kept calm by an offshore reef, the anchorage area was littered with shoals.
 It did, however, have a peculiar protruding rock that served as a decent natural pier for loading and unloading goods.

 Malindi's other advantage was that, at 3º15'S, it was practically at exactly the right latitude to catch the southwesterly monsoon for an Indian Ocean crossing.
-Plenty of experienced Indian Ocean pilots – Swahili, Arab or Gujarati – could be found in the city, and Malindi was likely to have the latest news from across the sea.
-So it was a very convenient stop for the Portuguese before a crossing.
-However, stops take time.
-Given the imminent monsoon reversal, that was a scarce commodity.
-So if the armada had been decently equipped enough at Mozambique island, a stop at Malindi, however delightful or useful, was a rather unnecessary and risky expenditure of time.
+Plenty of experienced Indian Ocean pilots – Swahili, Arab or Gujarati – could be found in the city, and Malindi was likely to have the latest news from across the sea, so it was a very convenient stop for the Portuguese before a crossing.
+However, stops take time, which, given the imminent monsoon reversal, was a scarce commodity.
+If the armada had been decently equipped enough at Mozambique island, a stop at Malindi, however delightful or useful, was an unnecessary and risky expenditure of time.